Zero-click result

 A Google query for Thomas Jefferson provides zero-click search access to Wikipedia directly on the search engine results page.

-A zero-click search (also known as a zero-click result) is a search engine query that is answered on the search engine results page (SERP) itself, not requiring the user to click any of the presented links to get the information they need.
-This phenomenon has become a dominant form of information retrieval on the modern web, with some studies indicating that a majority of all searches now end without a click to an external website.

-The rise of zero-click results has been driven by the evolution of search engines from simple link directories into "answer engines."
-This transition was enabled by technologies such as Knowledge Graph panels, featured snippets, and, most significantly, the integration of generative artificial intelligence (AI) in features like Google's AI Overviews.

-The widespread user adoption of these features is largely attributed to principles of cognitive psychology, particularly the reduction of cognitive load.
-By providing a direct, synthesized answer, search engines perform the labor of evaluating and summarizing information on behalf of the user, creating a more frictionless experience.
-While this benefits users, it has profound economic implications for online publishers, marketers, and businesses, who are increasingly facing challenges in attracting traffic and measuring their visibility in a "post-click" world.
+A zero-click result is the successful resolution of a web query when the user gets their desired result immediately on the search engine results page without having to navigate to any followup source of information.

 History

+Early Web model

+The World Wide Web became public in 1993, and by 1995 there was an ecosystem of websites.
+Soon thereafter, the most popular way to arrive at a website was user input of keywords into a search engine.
+Search engines such as Yahoo Search, Google Search, or DuckDuckGo provide a list of websites and the user selects the desired one by clicking its hyperlink, and in the process is tracked with a click-through rate.

+In the late 2000s, major search platforms began to change their search engine results page to include content collected from sources including web scraping of the websites which appeared in their web indexing.
+The consequence was declining traffic to websites, as users found their needs sufficiently met by remaining in the search platform without traveling onward to other websites.

+More than search results

 In 2007, Google introduced Universal Search, incorporating results from various Google services including YouTube and Google Maps.
 In 2009, Google introduced rich snippets, which used structured data from websites to provide snippets from the underlying page, such as restaurant reviews and social media profile overviews.
 In 2012, Google began displaying a Knowledge Panel, which presents information about individuals, organizations, locations, or objects directly within the search interface using data from the Google Knowledge Graph.
 Microsoft Bing also released a similar "knowledge and action graph" (also called Satori).
 In 2024, search engines began incorporating AI-generated summaries into search result pages.
 Google announced Search Generative Experience at a 2023 developer event; in 2024, the feature was renamed AI Overviews and released.
 Also in 2024, Microsoft released Bing generative search, which functions similarly.
 In 2025, Google introduced AI Mode, incorporating an AI-powered chatbot tab into the search interface.

-Behavioral Drivers and User Psychology

-The rapid adoption of zero-click results is not solely a technological phenomenon but is also rooted in fundamental principles of cognitive psychology.
-Generative AI and answer engines cater to the human brain's natural inclination to conserve mental energy, a concept known as reducing cognitive load.

-Traditional "ten blue links" search results require significant cognitive labor from the user:
+Trends